segmentio/segment-docs/src/protocols/faq.md

 ### Can I recover a Tracking Plan that was deleted?

-At this time it is not possible to recover a deleted Tracking Plan.
-Please delete with caution.
+You cannot recover a deleted Tracking Plan and Segment cannot recover it on your behalf.
+Please delete Tracking Plans with caution.

 ## Protocols Validation